Multilingual Learner Project

 What are the benefits to teachers?

 Salary – All participants who complete the program earn 13 graduate credits.
 DOE teachers can apply these credits toward salary differentials.
-Charter teachers who have a NYS teaching certificate and complete the program will be eligible for an annual stipend differential of $2,500.
+Charter teachers who have a NYS teaching certificate and complete the program are eligible for an annual stipend differential of $2,500.

 Online Learning – Some coursework is offered online via web conferencing and an online learning platform, allowing teachers the flexibility of learning from the comfort of their home.

-The program begins with coursework in late January of 2018.
-Off-site professional development will take place during two days in late August 2018 and four days over the course of the 2018-19 school year.
-Teachers will also engage in regular professional development activities in their schools throughout the 2018-19 school year, including bi-weekly, in-school sessions, facilitated by ELL specialists.
+Off-site professional development takes place during two days in late August and four days over the course of the school year.
+Teachers also engage in regular professional development activities in their schools throughout the school year, including bi-weekly, in-school sessions, facilitated by ELL specialists.